 - DuluxGroup on its successful unsolicited takeover bid for Alesco

-- Orica on its Pilbara joint venture with Yara and Apache to build a US$800 million ammonium nitrate plant and its distribution and marketing joint venture
+- Orica on its Pilbara JV with Yara and Apache to build a US$800 million ammonium nitrate plant

 - Exxaro Resources on its successful takeover of African Iron